-Pursuant to the Bokhtar PSC, KPL (as contractor) is required to select and relinquish portions of the Tajikistan Contract Area with the first relinquishment being after seven contract years.
+Pursuant to the Bokhtar PSC, KPL, as contractor, is required to select and relinquish portions of the Tajikistan Contract Area with the first relinquishment being after seven contract years in respect of 25% of the Tajikistan Contract Area (less any development areas) and at five year intervals thereafter in respect of 50% of the then remaining Tajikistan Contract Area (less any development areas).

 KPL is not required to relinquish any portion of the original Tajikistan Contract Area containing a development area or an area containing a declared commercial discovery for which a development plan has been sought and is awaiting approval by the Tajik State.

 A coordination committee established by KPL and MEI (the "Coordination Committee") is responsible for the overall supervision of oil and gas operations conducted under the Bokhtar PSC.
-The Coordination Committee is comprised of a total of six representatives, three of whom have been appointed by MEI and three of whom have been appointed by KPL with KPL providing the Chairman of the committee.
+The Coordination Committee is comprised of a total of six representatives, three of whom have been appointed by MEI and three of whom have been appointed by KPL with KPL providing the Chairman of the Committee.
 Decisions of the Coordination Committee are made by majority decision of the representatives present and entitled to vote.
 KPL and MEI shall endeavour to reach agreement on all matters presented to the Coordination Committee.
 In the event that the Coordination Committee is unable to reach agreement on any matter then KPL's point of view shall prevail.
-However if MEI is reasonably of the view that the proposed action would result in serious permanent damage to a field or reservoir which would materially reduce economic recovery of petroleum from the field or reservoir, then the matter will be referred to an internationally recognized independent expert appointed by KPL and MEI whose decision on accepted international petroleum industry practice shall be final and binding.
+However, if MEI is reasonably of the view that the proposed action would result in serious permanent damage to a field or reservoir which would materially reduce economic recovery of petroleum from the field or reservoir, then the matter will be referred to an internationally recognized independent expert appointed by KPL and MEI whose decision on accepted international petroleum industry practice shall be final and binding.

 Pursuant to the Bokhtar PSC, KPL committed to funding a minimum work programme (the "Work Programme") in respect of the Tajikistan Contract Area.
-The proposed Work Programme was designed to provide additional data for a focused exploration of the Tajikistan Contract Area and has involved the gathering and reprocessing of vintage datasets, acquisition of additional regional seismic data and exploration drilling and now further exploration drilling and a modern gradiometric gravity magnetic and topgraphic aerial survey.
+The proposed Work Programme was designed to provide additional data for a focused exploration of the Tajikistan Contract Area and has involved the gathering and reprocessing of vintage datasets, acquisition of additional regional seismic data, exploration drilling, and now further exploration drilling and a modern gradiometric gravity magnetic and topographic aerial survey.
 The proposed Work Programme was to be carried out in two phases.
 The first phase ("Phase I") was completed in 2009.
-Certain general items of budget expenditure have continued into Phase II of the Work Programme.
-The only agreed specific extra work obligation entailed in Phase II was to commit to commence drilling an exploration well to test the Bukhara formation.
+Phase I consisted of: (i) geological studies; (ii) reprocessing of existing seismic and other geophysical data; (iii) acquisition of seismic and other geophysical data; and (iv) initial rehabilitation activities on the Beshtentak and Khoja Sartez fields.
+Upon completion of Phase I, KPL decided to proceed with Phase II.
+Phase II, which was to be completed within 18 months of the completion of Phase I, was to involve the commencement of the drilling of an exploration well to determine the oil and gas potential of the Bukhara formation and to perform additional rehabilitation activities if economically justified.
+Certain general items of budget expenditure continued into Phase II of the Work Programme.
+The total minimum cost of the activities planned in Phase I and Phase II was estimated to be approximately USD5,000,000.
 All of these contractual commitments have now been met.